facebookresearch/facestar/README.md

 ## Description

-Existing audio-visual dataset for human speech are either captured in a clean, controlled environment but contain only a small amount of speech data without natural conversations, or are collected *in-the-wild* with unreliable audio quality, interfering sounds, low face resolution, and unreliable or occluded lip motion.
+Existing audio-visual datasets for human speech are either captured in a clean, controlled environment but contain only a small amount of speech data without natural conversations, or are collected *in-the-wild* with unreliable audio quality, interfering sounds, low face resolution, and unreliable or occluded lip motion.

 The **Facestar dataset** aims to enable research on audio-visual modeling in a large-scale and high-quality setting.
 Core dataset features:
 * 10 hours of high-quality audio-visual speech data